-Hog let starts cutting its “milk teeth” within 18 to 23 days after it is born.
+Hog starts cutting its “milk teeth” within 18 to 23 days after it is born.
 Milk teeth are also known as baby teeth.
-Most of the time, hedgehog’s parent doesn’t realize that their old teeth fall off and its place is taken by permanent teeth.
+Most of the time, hedgehog’s parent don’t realize that their old teeth fall off and their place is taken by permanent teeth.
 Usually, there are 36 to 44 permanent teeth in the adult hedgehog.

 The hedgehog’s teeth are just like human teeth which consist of molar, premolar, incisor, and canines.
-A hedgehog starts losing its baby teeth and grows its permanent teeth around the seventh to nine-week.
-Baby teeth are too tiny that they are usually eaten by your hedgehog unless you are aware of it.
+A hedgehog starts losing its baby teeth and grows its permanent teeth around the seventh to nine weeks.
+Baby teeth are so tiny that they are usually eaten by your hedgehog unless you are aware of it.

 Now you realize that if you are enough lucky to find one of the baby teeth of your hedgehog, you are bound to be a hog tooth fairy.
 You must exchange teeth for many insects and other appropriate treatments.

 Symptoms of Hedgehog Dental Problems:

 There are often two clues to the story of a hedgehog having a dental problem.
 First of all, your hedgehog may feel difficulty in chewing or may completely avoid chewing because they have a mouth sore.
 Second, there may be swelling in the mouth of a hedgehog.
 Swelling may be in the gums lips, chin or upper area, or jawline.

 Some of the other symptoms of dental problems are bad breath, weight loss, kneeling, rubbing jaws against objects, and sometimes blood around the mouth can be the cause of teeth issues of the hedgehog.
 If you notice one or more of these symptoms we strongly recommend you to see a qualified medical professional as soon as possible.